Kinetina/snort-/README.md

 ```

-Training & Test data are in
+Training & Test data are in CSV fo